saihgupr/ha-addons-beta/README.md

-# saihgupr Beta Add-ons Repository
+# Saihgupr Beta Add-ons Repository

 **Beta/Experimental Add-ons** - These add-ons contain new features that are still being tested.